chairemobilite/transition_qgis/README.md

 # Transition QGIS
-Transition es a QGIS plugin allowing to interact with the transit planning application Transition.\
+Transition is a QGIS plugin designed to interact with the transit planning application Transition.\
-Before using this plugin, users need to install the Transition python library that this plugin depends on.
+Before using this plugin, users need to install the Transition python library that this plugin depends on in order to interact with the application.
 To install it, use the following command :
 ```bash
 pip install transition-lib
 ```